-The Group assesses whether there are any indicators of impairment for all non-financial assets at the end of each reporting period.
-Goodwill is tested for impairment annually and at other times when such indicator exist.
-Non-financial assets are tested for impairment when there are indicators that the carrying amounts may not be recoverable.
+The Group assesses whether there are any indicators of impairment for its non-financial assets at the end of each reporting period.
+Non-financial assets are assessed for impairment when there are indicators that the carrying amounts may not be recoverable.